datainpoint/asgmt-4-visualization-with-modern-data-science/README.md

     ### END SOLUTION
 ```

-## 09. Define a function `swap_vowel_case(x)` which converts the input from upper-cased to lower-cased, and from lower-cased to upper-cased, respectively if the input is a vowel.
+## 09. Define a function `swap_vowel_case()` which converts the input from upper-cased to lower-cased, and from lower-cased to upper-cased, respectively if the input is a vowel.

 ```python
 def swap_vowel_case(x: str) -> str: